What is methotrexate and why is it prescribed?

 How do I take methotrexate and how long does it take to work?

 Methotrexate is usually taken in tablet form once a week on the same day.
 The tablets should be swallowed whole and not crushed or chewed.
 Alternatively, methotrexate may be given once a week by injection, usually subcutaneous, if there are side-effects with tablets.
+It's a long-term treatment, so it may be 3–12 weeks before you start to notice the benefits.
 Read more

 What are the possible risks and side-effects of methotrexate?